Redundancy: Get It Right!

 Types of Redundancy

-There are basically two types of redundancy: compulsory and non-compulsory.
+There are two types of redundancy: compulsory and non-compulsory.
 The two are described below.

 Compulsory redundancies are forced on the workforce when all options have been exhausted and there is no other course of action open.
 An announcement of compulsory redundancies is of course the beginning of a process.
-At the announcement, management will not yet have selected the staff to lose their jobs.
+At the announcement, managers will not yet have selected the jobs to go or the employees to be dismissed.

 Non compulsory redundancy occurs when the employees being made redundant agree to the course of action.
 Generally this follows a call for volunteers which in turn can involve an enticement of an enhanced redundancy package or early retirement.
 Whilst this does appear very attractive for firms, it is often the staff that the firm can least afford to lose who volunteer, particularly where these are the most senior staff or those best trained and hence best able to get another job quickly.

 Whether compulsory or voluntary, redundancy has a huge effect on the organisation.
-It must be carried out both legally and sensitively which ever form of dismissal becomes appropriate.
+It must be carried out both lawfully and sensitively.

 Rights and Obligations

-Both management and employees have rights and obligations.
+Both managers and employees have rights and obligations.
 This section discusses the rights and obligations of both parties once redundancies have been intimated.

 There are specific requirements placed on the employer when electing staff representatives specifically for redundancy consultation.
 The regulations also cover how to proceed if no-one chooses to stand.